nataliejschultz/e-mission-server/README.md

     After registration, test_july_22 -> 908eb622-be3f-4cf4-bf04-1b7e610bea1c
    ```

    This will load the data as a new user with email `test_july_22` and a newly created uuid `908eb622-be3f-4cf4-bf04-1b7e610bea1c`.
-You can run the intake pipeline for this user like so
+You can run the intake pipeline for this user like so:

    ```
    $ ./e-mission-py.bash bin/debug/intake_single_user.py -e test_july_22